winfsp/winfsp/doc/WinFsp-API-winfsp.h.md

 to connect the service process to the Service Control Manager.
 If the Service Control Manager is not available (and console mode is allowed) it will enter console mode.

+This function should be called once per process.

 </blockquote>
 </details>